How to Stop Shoes From Rubbing Achilles

 You should probably avoid hitting the heels of your shoes with a hammer too.
 While massaging them can make them more pliable, you’ll damage them if you’re too rough.

 Finally, don’t be tempted to have someone with larger feet than you break in your footwear.
 You want your shoes to conform to your feet, not someone else’s.
+As I’ve mentioned earlier, if your shoes become too loose, you will not be able to stop your shoes from rubbing on your Achilles as easily.

-Take the Shoes to a Cobbler
+Take The Shoes To A Cobbler

 If your shoes still rub on your Achilles, take them to a professional.
 A cobbler might be able to see what’s causing the problem.
 Proper identification of the issue can help you fix it.

 Whenever you get new shoes, break them in gradually if possible.
 Wear them for 10 minutes at a time.
 Put them on every hour.
 Eventually, you can start extending the length of time for which you wear them.
-You can even try wearing the new shoes while you’re sitting around the house or your desk at work.
+You can even try wearing the new shoes while you’re sitting around the house or at your desk at work.
 Doing this will encourage them to mold to your feet and help you stop shoes from rubbing your Achilles.